Pirates of the Caribbean: The Eye of the Wind

 Anne (angrily, to Bill): “We see him!”

-Jack frantically races along the gunnel from hook to hook, yanking each in a futile effort to free the Pearl.
+Jack frantically races along the gunnel from hook to hook, yanking at each in a desperate effort to free the Pearl.
+None budge.
 Barbossa takes an axe to the hooks holding his ship, to no avail.
-Bill Thick stands with both boots on the gunnel of Vengeance, pulling on a hook with all of his might.
+Bill Thicke stands with both boots on the gunnel of Vengeance, pulling on a hook with all of his might.
 Anne’s mysterious winds pick up, but her ship is stuck fast.
 As the ship rocks, the hook in Bill’s hand budges only a little.
 He looks across the water to Jack.

 Bill (angry and sarcastic): “You’re the famous Captain Jack Sparrow!
 What do we do?”